danlunt1976/UM_Bristol/CMIP7_fcg_volc.md

 [https://esgf-node.ornl.gov/search?project=input4MIPs&versionType=all&activeFacets=%7B%22source_id%22%3A%22UOEXETER-ScenarioMIP-2-2-2%22%7D](https://esgf-node.ornl.gov/search?project=input4MIPs&versionType=all&activeFacets=%7B%22source_id%22%3A%22UOEXETER-ScenarioMIP-2-2-2%22%7D)
 The key file is:
 `ext_input4MIPs_aerosolProperties_ScenarioMIP_UOEXETER-ScenarioMIP-2-2-2_gnz_202201-210012.nc`
 I needed to use the DKRZ node, rather than the ornl one above, otherwise I couldn't download the wget.
 I filtered with MIP Era: CMIP7, Institution ID: UoExeter, and Source ID: ScenarioMIP2-2-2.
 I then clicked to download the wget script, and moved this to holocene4 (~ggdjl/cmip7).
 I made the wget script and made it executable, and just ran it.
 It asked me for my OpenID.
 I get an error message: Certificate could not be retrieved.
-I tried lots of things, but gave up.
-Luckily it loks like I already donloaded the file last year, so I will use that one and hope it hasn't changed!
+I tried lots of things, including -H option, and resetting my password, but gave up.
+It looks like I already downloaded the 2-2-1 file last year, so I will use that one for now....actually, the wget script is working now!!
+I just used the -s option to run the wget script and it just worked!!!

 ### How to process data